Quantum-Corrected Bondi Mass for 2D Hawking Radiation

 Since $z$ is a scalar, under a coordinate transformation

 the function $z_u$ must transform as

 Consider a spacetime that is initially vacuum, with a black hole formed by collapse and subsequently evaporating to an asymptotically flat spacetime.
 This scenario is described in more detail in \cite{BarenboimEtAlEvaporationRegular2025}.
 Let $u, v$ denote coordinates that are Minkowski ($\rho = 0$) in the initial vacuum region, and $\hat{u}, v$ the coordinates that are inertial at future null infinity.
+We maintain this notation henceforth, and emphasize that the Bondi mass should be evaluated in the inertial frame at $\scri^+$.
 The condition that there is no radiation at past null infinity or before the black hole forms implies $z_u = z_v = 0$, and asymptotic flatness implies $\hat{\rho} \rightarrow 0$ at $\scri^+$.
-Therefore the correction term in the Bondi mass
+Therefore the correction term in the Bondi mass,

-is determined entirely by the coordinate transformation between the two frames.
+is determined entirely by the coordinate transformation between the two frames, consistent with the common picture of Hawking radiation as arising from the mismatch between vacuum states defined by different observers.